alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 {"statusCode":200,"headers":{"Content-Type":"text/html"},"body":"You have connected with the Lambda and store the data in the DynamoDB table!"}
 ```

-If we scan the table again, we can review that in "/test" element will be a new `hits` column and `2` value:
+If we scan the table again, we can review that in "/test" element will be a new `hits` column and `2` values:

 ```console
 > aws dynamodb scan --table-name hits --endpoint-url http://localhost:8000